eHerkenning: Authentication and Authorisation

 What do I need to know?

-October 7, 2019 – The government institution UWV* will start using eHerkenning as a standard way to login to their portal on November 1, 2019.
+The government institution UWV* has started using eHerkenning as a standard way to login to their portal (initiated in November 1, 2019.
 More than 400 organisations, such as the Tax Authority, Municipalities, Provinces but also private organisation have implemented this standardised login system.

 What is eHerkenning?

 eHerkenning is a standardised login system which enables organisations to make their services accessible online and securely to companies, civil servants and consumers.
 Users log in to a web service using their eHerkenning token, which allows them to manage their affairs online. eHerkenning will check whether the person who is utilising a service is actually who he says he is, but also whether this person is authorised to act.
 This means that organisations always know who they are dealing with and whether that person is authorised to act.
 The certified suppliers of eHerkenning provide this security at different levels of assurance.